CarolAmaral/CarolAmaral/README.md

 ### About me
 * FullStack Web Developer
 * IT student @UNIVESP University
-* Fun fact: I am a biologist with a Master's Degree in Environmental Sciences
+* Biologist with a Master's Degree in Environmental Sciences

 ##